-Our planet is full of beautiful natural landscapes.
-Among these beautiful landscapes some are simply so stunning and breathtaking that they are a travel magnet on their own.
-I hereby present you a top 10 list of my favorite, most scenic places on the globe that should be on every one’s Bucket list for an active, outdoors holiday!
+Our planet is full of amazing natural landscapes.
+Among these beautiful sceneries, some are simply so stunning and breathtaking that they are a travel magnet on their own.
+I hereby present you a top 10 list of my favorite, most scenic places on the globe that should be on every one’s bucket list for an active, outdoors holiday!

 There is more info below the slide show (including my selection of luxury hotels & lodges).
 Think I missed one?
 Share your favorite scenery in the comments section, or take my poll below!